Hoa0304/ReportGit/README.md

 $ git config --global alias.<alias-name> '<git-command>'
 ```

-> '<git-command>' Git command that you want to minify to alias.
+> <git-command> Git command that you want to minify to alias.

 </details>